dantleech/blog/source/_posts/2022-01-30-song-testing.md

    than use my work laptop which has god-knows-what running in the background.
 4. The drums were sequenced manually which was tedious, it would be easier to use a MIDI keyboard to record them.
+5. The lyrics didn't always have the correct meter, which could have improved the song in some places.